Hubbry Logo

 History

 Main Source was founded in 1989.[2]
-The group's first album, Breaking Atoms, released in July 1991,[3] featured tracks such as "Looking at the Front Door", "Just a Friendly Game of Baseball", and "Watch Roger Do His Thing", as well as the first on-record appearance of Nas on "Live at the Barbeque," which also featured Joe Fatal and Akinyele.
+The group released its debut album, Breaking Atoms, on July 23, 1991.[3]
+The album is notable for featuring the first on-record appearance of Nas on the track "Live at the Barbeque," alongside Joe Fatal and Akinyele.
+Other tracks include "Looking at the Front Door", "Just a Friendly Game of Baseball", and "Watch Roger Do His Thing".
 Because of business differences, the group broke up before its second album, tentatively titled The Science could be released.
 However, Sir Scratch and K-Cut released a second album under the Main Source name titled Fuck What You Think,[4] with new recruit Michael Deering aka Mikey D on vocals & featured another first on-record appearance for The Dog Pack which would later become the Yonkers rap group The LOX on "Set It Off"; however, the album was shelved due to inner conflicts between Wild Pitch Records and group management.,[4] The singer Madonna sampled the bassline from "What You Need" on Fuck What You Think in her song "Human Nature," which appeared on her 1994 album, Bedtime Stories.

 On December 22, 2002, at a concert in Toronto, the original members of Main Source performed together for the first time in nearly 10 years.[6]